trinker/qdap/vignettes/qdap_vignette.md

 ```

-The <a href="http://trinker.github.io/qdap_dev/replace_contraction.html" target="_blank"><code>replace_contraction</code></a> replaces contractions with equivalent mult word forms.
+The <a href="http://trinker.github.io/qdap_dev/replace_contraction.html" target="_blank"><code>replace_contraction</code></a> replaces contractions with equivalent multi-word forms.
 This is useful for some word/sentence statistics.
 The researcher may augment the <a href="http://trinker.github.io/qdapDictionaries/contractions.html" target="_blank"><code>contractions</code></a> dictionary supplied by qdapDictionaries, however, the word list is exhaustive.

 <font size="5" color="orange">&diams;</font> **Replace Contractions**<font size="5" color="orange">&diams;</font>